davidakennedy/davidakennedy.com/_src/blog/2019-01-04-2019/index.md

 I'm looking forward to focusing on the craft of those areas, and helping others grow there too.

 **Personal**: I want to find better balance in how I approach the things that require my attention and energy.
 I did a poor job of finding space from pressing matters in 2018.
 I let challenges consume me rather than me consuming the challenge.
 I read a [few](https://maketimebook.com/) [books](https://gregmckeown.com/book/) to help with that, and have one exercise (spending 30 minutes doing nothing) to help here.
-I want to make &#8220;doing nothing&#8221; a stronger habit so I can gain clarity faster.
+I want to make "doing nothing" a stronger habit so I can gain clarity faster.

 Happy New Year!
 Let's do this.